0xIchigo/Data-Structures-and-Algorithms-in-Rust/README.md

 the algorithm.
 We use Big O Notation to describe runtime complexity in terms of worst case scenario; it doesn't matter if the program loops ten or a million times if the rate of change is the same.

 I have added comments at the top of most files regarding the algorithm's runtime complexity using Big O Notation.
+For the ciphers, I've decided to include security considerations at the top in place of runtime complexity.

 ## List of Data Structures and Algorithms